polterguy/phosphorusfive/README.md

 * A design pattern called Active Events
 * Hyperlisp or p5.lambda

-The Ajax library is entirely created on top of ASP.NET's web controls, allowing you to use them the same way you would create a web forms website.
+The Ajax library is created on top of ASP.NET's web controls, allowing you to use them the same way you would create a web forms website.
 Simply inject them declaratively into your markup, and change their properties and attributes in your codebehind.

 Active Events allows you to loosely couple your modules together, without having any dependencies between them.

-Hyperlisp or p5.lambda is the natural bi-product of Active Events; A Turing complete execution engine, for orchestrating your apps together, almost as if they were LEGO bricks.
+Hyperlisp, and p5.lambda, is the natural bi-product of Active Events; A Turing complete execution engine, for orchestrating your apps together, almost as if they were LEGO bricks.

-P5 is entirely created in C#, and should work perfectly with Visual Studio, Xamarin and MonoDevelop.
+P5 is created in C#, and should work perfectly with Visual Studio, Xamarin and MonoDevelop.
-It creates 100% conforming HTML5 markup, and comes with many of the "industry best practices" included, such as Bootsstrap CSS, and jQuery.

-The three USPs mentioned above though, creates a unique model for development, which allows you to combine your existing C# skills, creating a "plugin environment", where you can assemble your apps, almost as if they were made out of LEGO.
-This is in stark contrast to the traditional way of "carving out apps", using interfaces for plugins, which requires a much higher degree of dependencies between your app's different components.
+The three USPs mentioned above though, creates a development model, which allows you to combine your existing C# skills, creating "plugins", where you can assemble your apps, almost as if they were made out of LEGO.
+This is in stark contrast to the traditional way of "carving out apps", using interfaces for plugins, which often creates a much higher degree of dependencies between your app's different components.

-Phosphorus Five facilitates for an extremely Agile environment.
-Where any piece of logic, can in theory, be interchanged with any other piece you wish.

-This just so happens to facilitate for an environment, where you can reuse your code, to a much higher extent, than what you're used to being able to do in most other "frameworks".

-At a fundamental level, it might be argued that Active Events, which is really the core of the brilliance of P5, replaces the way you invoke "methods" and "functions".
-Although, you can still keep on leveraging your existing C# knowledge and OOP knowledge, this design pattern has huge implications, allowing you to loosely couple your logic together, in a way that far superseeds what you're used to from before.

-In fact, the above "Hello World" example, is simply an invocation to an Active Event, who's name is *[create-literal-widget]*, which happens to take a set of arguments, that allows you to create an Ajax control on your page, which once clicked, changes its "innerHTML", through the *[innerValue]* property.
+In fact, the above "Hello World" example, is simply an invocation to an Active Event, who's name is *[create-literal-widget]*, which happens to take a set of arguments, that allows you to create an Ajax control on your page, which once clicked, changes its "innerHTML", through the *[innerValue]* property to "Hello World!".

 ## Documentation